 A council's housing allocation scheme should tell you:

 - who can apply to go on the council's waiting list

-- which groups of people get priority for housing
+- who gets priority for housing

-Where to find a council's allocation policy
+Where to find your council's allocation scheme

 Who gets priority for housing